Power Consumption and Overclocking

 Overclocking Ryzen isn’t really different than Bulldozer/Piledriver and far easier than some of Intel’s offerings.
 If you have time overclocking, you’ll find Ryzen a relatively simple affair.

 After I adjusted the line load calibration to Setting 2, I started bumping up the multiplier and then the core voltage.
 I alternated between them until I reached 1.45v, the AMD maximum recommended voltage for water-cooled systems.
-I was able to squeeze out a fully stable clock of 4142 MHz.
-That’s a full 100 MHz over what we saw with the Ryzen 7 1700X.
+I was able to squeeze out a fully stable clock of 4042 MHz.